-Preventing Hep C
+Preventing hepatitis C

 Some people do not know they are living with the virus, so we advise that you take precautions;